Myths To Be Broken

 I am not judging anyone who loves the creamy crack because that was once me, however, relaxers were used by black women to make their hair straighter and more “presentable.”
 It had a little to with manageability.

 Now I am not advocating against relaxing your hair I am just saying that it does not make things easier.
-Being natural and relaxed both require you to put in some TLC when taking care of our hair.
 One option is not cheaper or less complicated than the other.

 Manageability depends on how you take care of your hair and what your routine is as well.